 Palatine Prairie Preserve

-Palatine Prairie is a very high quality prairie that was never plowed.
+Palatine Prairie is a very high quality prairie that has never been plowed.
 During most of the summer, this prairie is solid with flowers - it is truly a beautiful place!
 The Nature Conservancy has identified 103 species of plants.
-This 7 acre prairie is a State of Illinois Nature Preserve and is fully protected by state law.
+This 7-acre prairie is a State of Illinois Nature Preserve and is fully protected by state law.

-Winter is here and spring is around the corner.
+Winter is almost gone and spring is around the corner.
 At long last there are signs the season is changing.
 Walking to the Palatine Prairie, some changes are happening.
 Go and take a peak.
 Bring your camera and your binoculars.
-I've seen a few meadowlarks, goldfinches, song sparrows, kestrels, blackbirds, a Cooper's hawk and the list goes on.
+Look for meadowlarks, goldfinches, song sparrows, kestrels, blackbirds, and maybe even a Cooper's hawk.
 Check for yourself and let us know what you find!

 If it is raining on any of the Sundays, please call Cyndi and check the PWA calendar.
 We aren't able to use herbicides on days with precipitation for we wouldn't be in compliance with the label.
 It is the law!
 Besides, we would be miserable as well!